4R3B3LatH34R7/MyanmarUnicodeSupportInExcelVBEditor/README.md

 And all that we type in VBE in Myanmar Unicode font will show up like "???".

 ### II.
 How do we approach this problem?
+#### II.1.Referencing a value on another worksheet
+This is the simplest method.\
-I was a n00b once but even back then, if I wanted to check whether a variable is equal to items written in Myanmar Unicode font:
+I was a n00b once but even back then, if I wanted to check whether a variable is equal to item(s) written in Myanmar Unicode font,
 ```vba
 If sProdName = "ရှမ်းခေါက်ဆွဲ" Then
 ```